 Rickettsial infections are usually acquired during late spring and summer due to increased activity of the insects during this period.
 African Tickbite Fever (ATBF) is the most commonly reported rickettsial infection acquired during travel and occurs in southern Africa (especially Botswana, South Africa, and Zimbabwe).
 Mediterranean Spotted fever (MSF), reported among returning U.S. and U.K travelers, occurs over much of Africa, Europe, India, and the Middle East; whereas Rocky Mountain Spotted fever (RMSF) is commonly found throughout Canada, parts of Central and South America, and the U.S.

-Scrub typhus is common on the Indian subcontinent and in northern Australia, south-central Russia, Southeast Asia, and the South Pacific.
+Scrub typhus is common on South Asia and in northern Australia, south-central Russia, Southeast Asia, and the South Pacific.
 Murine typhus (fleaborne typhus) is widely distributed in the tropics and subtropics and in port cities and coastal regions with rodents and has been reported among travelers returning from Africa, the Mediterranean Basin, and Southeast Asia.

 Tick-borne rickettsioses are often acquired in rural settings in risk areas; however, urban transmission also occurs.
 Most rickettsial infections are transmitted to humans by the bite or feces of fleas, ticks, mites, or lice.
 Even the smallest forms of ticks (such as larvae) can transmit the infection to humans, meaning that many infected individuals do not recall a tick bite before symptoms appear.
 Direct human-to-human transmission does not occur.
 Scrub typhus is transmitted by a biting mite associated with transitional vegetation in the area between forest and clearing (known as scrub).